Off-the-Job Training

 Additional Support

-LSP has a Compliance Officer dedicated to monitoring all off‑the‑job training to make sure your hours are accurate, compliant, and aligned with apprenticeship requirements.
+Compliance Officer, Mandy, is dedicated to monitoring all off‑the‑job training to make sure your hours are accurate, compliant and aligned with apprenticeship requirements.

 Email Mandy here.